fbpx

 Family: Fabaceae subfamily Mimosoideae

-Acacia baileyana is a large shrub to small tree, growing to 8 m tall.
+Acacia baileyana is a large shrub to small tree, growing to 8 metres tall, spreading to several metres wide

 It is indigenous to a very small area in southern inland New South Wales, comprising Temora, Cootamundra, Stockinbingal and Bethungra districts, on the western slopes subdivisions of NSW.
-It has naturalised outside its natural range, in places like Sydney and the northern and south tablelands, as well as Qld, Vic, SA and WA.
+However, it has vigorously naturalised outside its natural range, in places like Sydney and the northern and south tablelands, as well as Qld, Vic, SA and WA.

 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups: